 There are additional charges for campgrounds, boat rentals, firewood, ice, and other goods and services.
 Some of these can only be paid online, while others can be purchased at the park when the park office is open.

-Anyone over the age of 16 needs a license to fish on any public water in Minnesota, however, Minnesota residents can now fish in most Minnesota state parks without a license.
+Anyone over the age of 16 needs a license to fish in any public water in Minnesota.
+However, Minnesota residents can now fish in most Minnesota state parks without a license.
 This is limited to lakes completely within a state park (NOT a state recreation area) that do not require a trout stamp.
-If the lake isn’t entirely in the park or requires a trout stamp, you’ll still need a fishing license and (if applicable) a trout stamp.
-Fishing license requirements and fees are listed on the DNR website.
+(There’s a map at the above link that shows you which parks fall within this program.)

-Licenses are valid for one year, running from March 1 to the end of February the following year.
+Fishing licenses are valid for one year, running from March 1 to the end of February the following year.

 Campground, cabin, and lodge reservations

-Reservations are required for all state park campsites.
-Peak season campground fees begin at $16 per night.
-Making an advance reservation online costs an additional $7.
+Peak season campground fees begin at $20 per night and go up from there.
+Making an advance reservation online costs an additional $8.
 Making it via phone adds $10.
-(There is no add-on fee to make a same-day reservation via phone.)
+(The booking is waived for same-day reservations.)
 You’ll also pay additional fees for electrical, water, and sewer hookups.
 Fees for group camps, seasonal reservations, cabins, and lodges are substantially higher.
-(Yurts and camper cabins start at $65-$70 per night.)
+(Yurts and camper cabins start at $80 per night.)

 All reservations must be made through Minnesota’s online reservation system.
 The Common Questions page answers most questions clearly.